-The Classical Civilizations Dept. will launch its very own Study Abroad Program in 2012 (and alternating summers afterwards).
-Advanced undergraduates will have the opportunity to travel to Turkey for four weeks, with week-long stays in Istanbul and Antalya as well as extensive travel time along Turkey's west coast (ancient Asia Minor) and portions of its central and southern regions.
-Participants will visit dozens of ancient sites, including some of the most important cities in antiquity (e.g. Constantinople/Istanbul, Pergamum, Antioch, Ephesus, Miletus).
+The Classical Civilizations Dept. launched its very own Study Abroad Program in 2012 (and alternating summers afterwards).
+Advanced undergraduates had the opportunity to travel to Turkey for four weeks, with week-long stays in Istanbul and Antalya as well as extensive travel time along Turkey's west coast (ancient Asia Minor) and portions of its central and southern regions.
+Participants visited dozens of ancient sites, including some of the most important cities in antiquity (e.g. Constantinople/Istanbul, Pergamum, Antioch, Ephesus, Miletus).
+For pictures, videos and other materials from the 2012 trip, visit the official blog site of 2012 program, by clicking here!
+The trip will run again in 2015; stay tuned for more information.
 For further details and costs, please see the Gonzaga University Study Abroad page on this website, or contact Dr. Andrew Goldman (via email or office phone, 509-313-6691).

 In 2009, the department became a member of the American School of Classical Studies in Athens (ASCSA), and students are encouraged to take part in its summer programs.
 These six-week study programs provide students with an intensive introduction to Greece from ancient times through the modern era.
 They run from mid-June to early August, during which time students spent three weeks in and around Athens and three weeks traveling throughout different regions of Greece, including Crete, the Peloponnesus, and ancient Macedonia in N. Greece.
 Advanced undergraduates are encouraged to apply; the deadline to do so is normally in mid-January.

 - Scholarships for students are available from the ASCSA and other organizations, but they are limited in number.
 For further information, please visit the ASCSA website.